STF1998/Desk20/report/backgroundAndMotivation.md

   <td>
     <ul>
       <li> Simple and to the point. </li>
-      <li> Ability to set notifications so you don’t have to stay on the page. </li>
+      <li> Ability to set notifications so you do not have to stay on the page. </li>
       <li> Keyboard shortcuts. </li>
       <li> Ability to change the alert sound. </li>
       <li> No advertising on the website. </li>